JHandle31/Portofolio/README.md

 Here you can find some of the things I used to gather data for the website.
 The Spiders folder contains the Scrapy made web crawler.

 ### Olympiade
-Here you can find the solutions and excersises I had to do for the first round of the olympiade
+Here you can find the solutions and excersises I had to do for the first round of the olympiade.